ably/engineering/docs/experts/expectations.md

 - What you achieved last session
 - What Jira ticket you will be working on this session

+Attend the regular, in-person stand-up calls, as agreed with us.
+These are typically held weekly.

 You must flag via Slack when you are running low on work.
 We'll then work with you to line up the next series of Jira tickets.